gambiolo/digitanne-paquete/index.md

 # ''El Paquete Digitanne'' (USB)

+El Paquete Digitanne is inspired from the cuban ''El Paquete Semanal'' wich is about 5 million USB keys distributed to cuban households every week.
+It contents films, musics, app, programs, games, porn etc...

+Instead of subscribing to netflix or watching conspiracy theories video what about you subcribe to our decentralised autonomous organisation and guilds of knowledge.

 ![Screen Shot 2021-08-17 at 4 57 01 PM](https://user-images.githubusercontent.com/86488172/129750123-0ff39437-91ce-4c98-9231-97498149baf5.png)

-## local and decentralized ways of sharing information.

-In Cuba, ''El Paquete Semanal'' is a weekly USB key arriving at your doorstep, one tera bit of data (films, musics, app, programs, games, porn) is distributed to 5 million people via USB keys.
-We realy like the idea so we will send you curate content from our decentralized autonomous organisation and guilds from around the world to your home adress.

-what you will find in this 30 Gig USB KEY
+### You will find 30 giga bits of curated content such as:

 - DIY fanzines from our guild of knowledge to print out and distribute around
 - Folders of music and rare albums that you can hardly find on the web